tobyqin/xmind2testlink/README.md

 ### v2 rules

+Latest update: `xmind2testlink` will auto detect v1 and v2 rules by checking if descendants of testcase node (3rd level nodes) still have priority maker.
+If yes, this file will be processed by v2 rule, else by v1 rule.

-Your input xmind looks like this:
+V2 xmind looks like this:

 ![xmind2testlink_v2](web/static/guide/xmind2testlink_v2.png)